stejzy/stejzy/README.md

 ## Hi there, I'm Kacper 👋

-**`Backend/Fullstack Developer | Computer Science Student`**
+**`Software Developer | Computer Science Student`**

-- 🔭 I’m working on a technical documentation management system developed in collaboration with an aviation club.
-- 🌱 I’m currently learning React Native.
-- 🔍 I’m actively looking for internships or job opportunities.
+I am a final-year Computer Science student at Lodz University of Technology, specializing in Software Engineering and Data Analysis.
+Focused on writing clean, efficient code and solving complex problems.
+Ready to transition into a junior developer role and contribute to meaningful software products.

-- 📄 You can download my CV here: [Kacper Stasiak CV](CV.pdf)
-- 📫 How to reach me: [stasiak.kacper@proton.me](mailto:stasiak.kacper@proton.me)
+You can download my CV here: [Kacper Stasiak CV](CV.pdf) How to reach me: [stasiak.kacper@proton.me](mailto:stasiak.kacper@proton.me)

 #